wso2/identity-apps/docs/write-code/DEVELOPING_REACT_CODE.md

 ### Ordering

-When writing React components, follow the bellow ordering pattern for better readability.
+When writing React components, follow the below ordering pattern for better readability.

 ```jsx